-Outside areas and boundaries Visually inspected.
-The property benefits from private garden ground to the front, side and rear elevations with boundaries defined by brick walls and timber fencing.
-There is off street parking and a driveway providing vehicle access to the garage Ceilings Visually inspected from floor level.
-Plasterboard lined.
-Internal walls Viewelly in an ested from the en level internal wans Visually inspected from floor level.
+Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Timber stud and plasterboard lined.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal walls are plaster on the hard construction.
+Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Solid concrete at ground floor level and suspended timber elsewhere.
-Fitted floor coverings noted throughout.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Ground floor is of solid masonry and first floor is of suspended timber with fitted floor coverings throughout.
+Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen fittings are of a wall and base type with worktop surface areas present.
 Internal doors, skirtings and facings are of a timber variety.
-Chimney breasts and fireplaces Visually inspected. ., No testing of the flues or fittings was carried out.
-An electric fire was noted within the living room.

-Internal decorations Visually inspected.
-Papered and painted.
-Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+The kitchen is fitted with a range of floor and wall mounted units.
+NOT APPLICABLE Visually inspected.
+Internal decorative finishes are a mixture of wallpaper and paint.
+NOT APPLICABLE Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fuseboard located in the entrance vestibule.
+Mains.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Manis supply with gas meter located outside in a meter box.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains.
+Water about the Lader of Cities Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Plumbing where seen is of PVC and copper.
-Sanitary fittings comprise a two piece suite and wc compartment and a three piece suite in the en suite shower rooms and a four piece suite within the bathroom.
+Mains.
+Plumbing where seen is copper and pvc.
+The bathroom comprises a three piece suite.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system with a gas boiler located within the garage.
-Hot water is provided by the gas boiler.
-Wall mounted radiators noted throughout.

-Drainage Covers etc were not lifted.
+Heating and hot water is by gas fired combination boiler with boiler located in the kitchen.
+Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Mains to public sewer.

-Fire, smoke and burglar alarms

-Visually inspected.
+The property is thought to be connected to a main sewer.
+There was no surface evidence to suggest the system is choked or leaking.
+Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.